splitforms.com

 No. The HTML form itself doesn't change — only the action attribute.
 Existing field names, validation, and styling all work identically.
 The only practical change is where the POST goes.

-Yes — the 4-Year plan is $59 once for 48 months of access at 15,000 submissions/month, with no recurring billing during that span.
-Basin does not currently offer a one-time payment option.
+Yes — the 3-Year plan is $59 every 3 years for 36 months of access at 15,000 submissions/month, with no monthly billing during that span.
+Basin does not currently offer a long-term plan.

 07Is splitforms a good fit for designers handing a form dashboard to non-technical clients.?